VladeanClaudiu/VladeanClaudiu/README.md

-# 👋 Hi, I’m Claudiu, I Code 😀
+# 👋 Hi, I’m Claudiu.
+I Code 🤗

 ## What I do:
 💻 I am a freelance Frontend Developer, I am currenly looking for a permantent Frontend Developer Job,<br>